awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 # Rotating AWS KMS keys<a name="rotate-keys"></a>

 Cryptographic best practices discourage extensive reuse of encryption keys\.
-To create new cryptographic material for your KMS keys, you can create new KMS keys, and then change your applications or aliases to use the new KMS keys\.
+To create new cryptographic material for your [customer managed keys](concepts.md#customer-cmk), you can create new KMS keys, and then change your applications or aliases to use the new KMS keys\.
 Or, you can enable automatic key rotation for an existing KMS key\.

 When you enable *automatic key rotation* for a KMS key, AWS KMS generates new cryptographic material for the KMS key every year\.
 AWS KMS saves all previous versions of the cryptographic material in perpetuity so you can decrypt any data encrypted with that KMS key\.
 AWS KMS does not delete any rotated key material until you [delete the KMS key](deleting-keys.md)\.
 You can [track the rotation](#monitor-key-rotation) of key material for your KMS keys in Amazon CloudWatch and AWS CloudTrail\.